Most Probable Dynamics of the Single-Species with Allee Effect under Jump-diffusion Noise: Introduction

-The population may be affected by sudden environmental noises \cite{rr0}.
-For example, such as severe acute respiratory syndrome (SARS), human immunodeficiency virus (HIV), the smoking habit \cite{smoke}, and the recent COVID-19 \cite{ab1}, earthquakes, temperature, and hurricanes.
+The population may be affected by sudden environmental noises \cite{rr0,YLZ}.
+For example, severe acute respiratory syndrome (SARS), human immunodeficiency virus (HIV), the smoking habit \cite{smoke}, and the recent COVID-19 \cite{ab1}, earthquakes \cite{YBD}, temperature \cite{YZD}, and hurricanes \cite{YW23}.
 These sudden environmental perturbations may bring substantial social and economic losses.
-Stochastic single-species model perturbed by Brownian motion has been researched extensively by many authors \cite{amu1,rr1,rr2,rr3,ab}.
+Stochastic single-species model perturbed by Brownian motion has been researched extensively by many authors \cite{rr1,rr3,rr2,amu1,ab}.
 However, stochastic extension of population process driven by Gaussian noise cannot explain the aforementioned random and intermittent environmental perturbations.
 Introducing a L\'{e}vy process into the underlying population dynamics would explain the impact of these random jumps \cite{l1}.
-To the best of our knowledge, there have been only few studies conducted so far on dynamical systems in which the noise source is a L\'{e}vy process \cite{l2,l3,ga}.
-Introducing the non-Gaussian noise into the biological system to simulate impulses caused by external disturbances (mentioned above) is more appropriate and more near to reality than the white noise.
-The investigation of the single-species model is still in its infancy even though noisy fluctuations that naturally portray random intermittent jumps.
-L\'{e}vy noise is widely applied in studying natural and man made phenomenon in science, among which we mention, biology \cite{c1,c2}, physics \cite{s1}, and economics \cite{s2,s3}.
+There have been a few studies that investigated dynamical systems where the noise source is a L\'{e}vy process \cite{l2,l3,YD19,ga}.
+Implying the L\'evy noise into the biological system to simulate the effect caused by the external environment is more effective and nearer to reality than the Gaussian noise.
+The investigation of the single-species model is still in its infancy even though noisy fluctuations naturally portray random intermittent jumps.
+L\'{e}vy noise is widely applied in studying natural and man-made phenomena in science, among which we mention biology \cite{c1}, physics \cite{s1,YB22}, and economics \cite{s2,s3}.

-Under this research, we consider the population dynamics of a single-species growth model with Allee effect perturbed by stable Lévy fluctuations.
-We also analyze the impact of L\'evy noise fluctuation on the system (\ref{401}).
-Investigating the impact of noisy fluctuations serves in demonstrating the intricate interactions between the single-species models and their complex surroundings.
-In here, we study how Allee effects and stochasticity combine to affect population persistence.
-To find the numerical solutions for the Fokker-Planck equation determined by non-local differential equation with symmetric $\alpha$-stable L\'evy motion, we apply a finite difference method that is studied by \cite{Gao}.
+Under this research, we consider the population dynamics of a single-species growth model with Allee effect perturbed by stable L\'evy fluctuations.
+We also analyze the influence of L\'evy noise fluctuation on the system (\ref{401}).
+Investigating the impact of noisy fluctuations acts a pivotal part in demonstrating the intricate interactions between the single-species models and their complex surroundings.
+We study how Allee effects and stochasticity combine to affect population persistence in here.
+To find the numerical solutions for the Fokker-Planck equation determined by non-local differential equation with symmetric $\alpha$-stable L\'evy motion, we apply a finite difference method probed by Gao et al. \cite{Gao}.